 She could grind bones down with animal ease.

 Legs would have been no contest for her,

 just pretzel sticks in a salivating vice grip,

 a medley of Montgomery Ward’s furnishings –

-The door was sealed shut by a wooden cane
+The door was bolstered by a wooden cane

 and sliding chain lock.